1834902542/cse214/lab10/readme.md

         }

         while(current != tail);
-  ## Serch iteam Circular doubely
+  ## Serch iteam Circular doubley.

-  travarse and matching value. result yes or no . result yeas to break and No show index and  continue.
+  Travers and matching value. result yes or no . result yeas to break and No show index and  continue.

    do